 A. This directive provides comprehensive instructions to inspection program personnel (IPP) in meat, poultry, and egg products establishments on how they are to protect the public health by properly verifying an establishment's compliance with the pathogen reduction, sanitation, and the Hazard Analysis and Critical Control Point (HACCP) regulations.
-This directive has been revised to incorporate instructions to IPP related to HACCP requirements in egg products, the revised regulations under the Rules of Practice for egg products and clarifying instructions for IPP in establishments that do not have critical control points or a HACCP plan.
-In addition, Chapter IV - Pathogen Reduction Activities has been revised to reflect changes due to the implementation of the Modernization of Poultry Slaughter Inspection rule (79 FR 49566) and the Modernization of Swine Slaughter Inspection rule (83 FR 4780).
-Additional technical corrections have been made to remove obsolete title references, update regulatory citations for the Thermally Processed, Commercially Sterile Rule (81 FR 17338), and to add one citation to an example for Sanitation Standard Operating Procedures (Sanitation SOPs).
+This directive has been revised to incorporate instructions to IPP and their supervisors to consider whether noncompliance findings are associated with past noncompliances or other findings that did not result in a noncompliance, such as HACCP deviations, or changes in sanitation procedures.
+This directive also provides instruction to IPP and their supervisors on how to evaluate trends of associated findings to identify systemic problems with the establishment's food safety system and how to respond to systemic problems.